 Metal Manufacturing Isn’t Out of the Weeds Yet

-As with many other industries, the past two years have kept companies rapidly shifting their marketing and sales tactics — along with their internal processes — to adapt to changing customer preferences and to prevent excess capacity issues.
+As with many other industries, the past two years have kept companies in metal forming sales and other sub-sectors rapidly shifting their marketing and sales tactics — along with their internal processes — to adapt to changing customer preferences and to prevent excess capacity issues.

 Throughout 2020, the focus was on understanding as best as possible what ‘normal’ would look like down the road.
 Then, in 2021, companies were hit with even more curveballs in the form of supply chain challenges and labor shortages — on top of increased demand.
 Throughout it all, metal forming sales and manufacturing professionals were having to shift from more traditional models of reaching prospects and customers to other solutions.